 Urban Sketchers Seattle met to sketch the for the Georgetown Garden Walk 3rd year in a row.
-It was also just a few days before our 8th anniversary as the fist sketch outing in Seattle was on July 19, 2009.
+It was also just a few days before our 8th anniversary as the first sketch outing in Seattle was on July 19, 2009.

 After the 10 am meeting, I parked at Oxbow park.
 My intention was to make my way south and east as other years I’ve gone the opposite direction to find open gardens.
 But an open teardrop trailer across the street immediately distracted me.